getindata/streaming-jupyter-integrations/README.md

 Running Flink in `yarn-session` mode will connect to an existing Flink session cluster running on YARN.
 You may specify the hostname and port of the YARN Resource Manager (`--resource-manager-hostname` and `--resource-manager-port`).
-If Resource Manager address is not provided, the address is extracted from Hadoop configuration files (`$HADOOP_CONF_DIR/yarn-site.xml` file is searched).
+If Resource Manager address is not provided, the address is extracted from YARN configuration file `$HADOOP_CONF_DIR/yarn-site.xml`.
 You can also specify YARN applicationId (`--yarn-application-id`) to which the notebook will connect to.
 If `--yarn-application-id` is not specified, the notebook will connect to the only YARN application running on the cluster.
 If there are more than one running application, the command will fail.